Azure-Samples/AzureSqlGettingStartedSamples/nodejs/Windows/Readme.md

-This page will walk you through everything you need to setup and run the above Node.js samples on your Windows machine.
+This page will walk you through everything you need to setup and run the Node.js samples on your Windows machine.

 # Machine Setup